jagandecapri/sat-iibsp/README.md

 All the instances are from the SATLIB's `Uniform Random-3-SAT/uf20-91`  which are all satisfiable.

-Install dependencies using Poetry using `poetry install`.
+Install dependencies using Poetry, `poetry install`.